nathanielshak/advancedprogramming/Lesson7/bucketbigo.md

 **We often have to balance the tradeoff between how much space we use in memory and how long our algoithms will take**.

 Anyways, that was a lot of information - definitely find a mentor to run through some of this if there were parts you didn't fully understand.
-Once you feel good about that, it's [back to the lesson!](README.md).
+Once you feel good about that, it's on to [lesson 8](../Lesson8)!